Skip to main content

 Once you provide this information, the setup script will:

-.envfile in your project root with the database connection settings - Create the
+• Create a .env file in your project root with the database connection settings

 npm run setup